demisto/content/Packs/FeedOpenCTI/Integrations/FeedOpenCTI/README.md

 Ingest indicator feeds from OpenCTI.
+Works with OpenCTI v3 instances.
+For v4 instance version, OpenCTI Feed v4 integration should be used.
 ## Configure OpenCTI Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.